 What Is Past Continuous Tense?

-The past continuous (also called the past progressive) is a grammatical tense used in English that describes actions or events in a time before now, which began in the past and were still going on when another event occurred.
+The past continuous (also called the past progressive) is a grammatical tense used in English that describes actions or events that happened in the past for some time.

 Past Continuous: Structure